Should You Use ChatGPT for DSA Interview Prep? An Honest Answer

 A tutor helps when you're stuck.
 A teacher watches you struggle and doesn't intervene until the right moment.
 AI is a good tutor.
 It cannot be a good teacher because it has no instinct for when to withhold help.
 It will hand you the answer the second you ask.
 Sometimes before you ask.

 Use AI after you've struggled, not instead of struggling.
 Concepts, code review, variations, diagnosing your stuck points: all good.
 Solutions, mock interviews, skipping the hard part: not.
-The engineers who use AI effectively treat it like a senior engineer willing to help but unwilling to do the problem for them.
-You have to set that constraint yourself.
+The constraint has to come from you.
+Nothing in the tool will impose it.

 Further Reading